-Please Note: Whether as part of the résumé or within the application itself, applicants should list any and all employment (paid or unpaid) held since your 16th birthday or for the past 10 years, whichever is shorter.
-This will ensure consistency with the employment question on the Florida Bar application, the most common state in which Stetson graduates practice.
+Please Note: Whether as part of the résumé or within the application itself, applicants should list any and all employment (paid or unpaid) held since their 16th birthday or for the past 10 years, whichever is shorter.
+This will ensure consistency with the employment question on the Florida Bar application, the most common state in which Stetson graduates to practice.

 Official transcripts from all colleges or universities you attended, including undergraduate, graduate, and professional schools, must be sent to LSAC's Credential Assembly Service, regardless of whether you earned a degree from the institution.

 Admitted students who choose to enroll at Stetson University College of Law must submit final, official transcripts showing the award of their bachelor's degree to LSAC before enrolling.
 This applies to all students educated in the United States, its territories, and Canada.